googleapis/gapic-generator-kotlin/README.md

           // ...

-          // for http/2 gRPC based clients (recommended) implementation 'com.google.api.experimental:kotlin-client-grpc:0.1.0-SNAPSHOT'
+          // for http/2 gRPC based clients (recommended) implementation 'com.google.kgax:kgax-grpc:0.1.0'

-          // if you prefer to use http/1 use this instead
+          // if you prefer to use http/1 use this instead (coming soon)
-          // implementation 'com.google.api.experimental:kotlin-client-grpc:0.1.0-SNAPSHOT'
+          // implementation ...
       }

       // compile proto and generate your client library